-(a) Exploration expenditure commitments
+Exploration expenditure commitments (a)

 In order to maintain current rights of tenure to exploration tenements the Group has certain obligations to perform minimum exploration work on mineral leases held.
 These obligations may vary over time, depending on the Group's exploration programs and priorities.
 These obligations are not provided for in the financial report and are payable: